RhythmLunatic/launchbox_retropie_export_ext/README.md

-# Changes from this fork:
+# Changes in this fork:
+- Video support
+- atari2600 category
+- use os.path.join() so it works in Linux (I might have broken it in Windows)
+- spaces -> Tabs

+### ToxicCrack's changes:
 The romlist can now be
 - filtered by minimum star ratings (own and community)
 - exclude specific filenames